Scientific-Python-Translations/scientific-python-translations.github.io/content/docs.md

 created in the project repository.
 This PR **should not** be merged, as it contains all translations for all languages (see [Scientific-Python-Translations/scipy.org-translations#187](https://github.com/Scientific-Python-Translations/scipy.org-translations/pull/187) for an example).
-If your website is set up through the Scientific Python Translations org, this PR will should have the `do-not-merge` label applied to it to ensure the PR will not be merged accidentally.
+This PR will be opened againts the translations repository (e.g. Scientific-Python-Translations/scipy.org-translations).
+If your website is set up throughthe Scientific Python Translations org, this PR will should have the `do-not-merge` label applied to it to ensure the PR will not be merged accidentally.